Landlord Guides · Last updated 1 June 2026

 Most landlords in Gibraltar have good tenants.
 The rental market here is tight, demand consistently outstrips supply, and tenants who secure a decent property tend to hold on to it.
 But situations change.
 Tenants fall behind on rent, circumstances shift, landlords need their property back.
 Knowing the process before you need it is what keeps you in control.

 This guide is written from the landlord's perspective.
-It covers Gibraltar-specific law, not UK law, because while there are similarities, the details matter and confusing the two is a common mistake.
+It covers Gibraltar-specific law, not UK law, because while there are surface similarities, the details matter and confusing the two is a common and costly mistake.

 Quick Summary

-• Gibraltar tenancy law is governed by the Gibraltar Rent Act and related legislation
+• Gibraltar tenancy law is governed by the Landlord and Tenant Act 1983 (updated 2013), not the UK Housing Acts

-• Minimum notice period is typically 4 weeks, but may be longer for long-running tenancies
+• Minimum notice period is typically four weeks, but may be longer for long-running tenancies

-• You cannot self-evict -- all possession must go through the Gibraltar courts
+• You cannot self-evict: all possession must go through the Rent Tribunal (established under Rent Tribunal Regulations 1985)

-• Non-payment of rent triggers a formal notice letter first, then Magistrates Court if needed
+• Non-payment of rent triggers a formal notice letter first, then a Rent Tribunal application if the tenant does not leave

-• Court-based eviction typically takes 4 to 12 weeks once legal action starts
+• Uncontested cases typically move faster than contested ones, which can take 8 to 12 weeks or more once legal action starts

-• A signed inventory from day one is your strongest protection in any dispute
+• A signed inventory from day one is your strongest protection in any deposit dispute

-Residential tenancies in Gibraltar are governed primarily by the Gibraltar Rent Act, alongside related housing legislation.
-It is a distinct body of law from English landlord and tenant law.
+Residential tenancies in Gibraltar are governed primarily by the Landlord and Tenant Act 1983 (updated 2013), alongside the Housing Act 2007 and related housing legislation.
+These are distinct from English landlord and tenant law.
+The act is available on gibraltarlaws.gov.gi.
 If you own a rental property in Gibraltar and have been relying on advice written for UK landlords, stop.
-Some principles are similar, but the specifics differ in ways that matter.
+Some principles are similar, but the specifics differ in ways that matter, particularly around which court handles possession, how deposits are regulated, and what grounds are available to landlords.

 Gibraltar's rental market has historically had strong tenant protections, particularly for longer-term tenants.
-This is worth keeping in mind when you think about notice periods and grounds for possession.
 The courts take tenancy law seriously, and a landlord who has skipped steps or failed to document things properly will find the process significantly harder.
+The proposed Renters' Rights Bill 2025 goes further still, introducing longer notice periods, stricter eviction rules, and fines of up to £40,000 for non-compliance.
+It also proposes a Government-approved deposit scheme.
+Landlords should treat 2026 as the year to get paperwork in order before these changes take effect.

 Grounds for Ending a Tenancy